JasonLocklin/HomePage/cv.md

 ```
 ## Profile Summary

-Community research scientist with extensive applied experience in
+Community research scientist with extensive applied experience across
-healthcare and public education sectors.
-A high degree of technical
+healthcare and public education sectors, complemented by a high degree
-training and expertise regarding data collection, management and
+of technical training in data collection, management, and advanced
-advanced statistical analysis.
-Extensive experience working with
+statistical analysis.
+Proven track record in engaging with stakeholders
-stakeholders and administration for program evaluation, knowledge
+and administration for impactful program evaluation and knowledge
-translation, and supporting organization goals and achievements.
+translation, aimed at supporting and achieving organizational goals.
+Demonstrated ability to lead data-driven projects that enhance
+educational equity and inform policy changes.

 ```{=tex}
 \pagebreak[3]